Smallville season 1: Awards

 By 2003, the first season had been nominated for and won various awards.
 It won an Emmy Award for "Outstanding Sound Editing for a Series", and the pilot episode was nominated for "Outstanding Visual Effects for a Series".
 The pilot was recognized by other award organizations, receiving a Leo Award for "Best Visual Effects" in 2002.
 Peter Wunstorf was recognized for his work on the pilot with a nomination by the American Society of Cinematographers.
 Casting directors Deedee Bradley, Coreen Mayrs, and Barbara Miller were nominated for an Artios Award for their work on the pilot.
 Chris McGeary was nominated for Golden Reel's "Best Sound Editing in Television" award for his music editing on the pilot.
 The season one finale, "Tempest", was nominated for Golden Reel's "Best Sound Editing in Television Episodic" in 2003.
 In 2002, The American Society of Composers, Authors, and Publishers honored the band Remy Zero (which provided the opening theme song for Smallville) and composer Mark Snow for their contributions to the show; the award recognized the composers of the theme or underscore of the highest rated television series during January 1 – December 31, 2001.

 Several members of the regular cast were nominated for awards.
 In 2001, Rosenbaum, Kreuk, and Welling were nominated for Saturn Awards for Best Supporting Actor in a Television Series, Best Actress, and Best Actor, respectively.
 Rosenbaum and Kreuk received additional nominations for male and female Cinescape Genre Face of the Future awards, and the entire season was nominated for Best Network Television Series.
 Rosenbaum was the only one to win an award (Best Supporting Actor).
-Tom Welling won the Teen Choice Award for Choice Breakout TV Star—Male in 2002.
+Welling won the Teen Choice Award for Choice Breakout TV Star—Male in 2002.
 Smallvilles first season placed sixth on the Parents Television Council's list of the "best shows for families".